slee0630-uw/Seattle_EV_Charging_Stations/README.md

 Our web map uses location data published by Seattle City Light through its Public EV Charging Location ArcGIS map.
 The dataset consists of geospatial point features representing SCL-operated EV charging sites, along with associated attributes such as station details and charger types.
 The information is provided through a hosted ArcGIS feature layer and is meant for general reference as the City may update or modify the data at any time as needed.

 ## Applied Libraries, Plugins, and Webservices
+### Mapbox GL JS
+We used Mapbox GL JS to create the actual map and we were able to add a basemap and format the visuals of Seattle and the charging stations.
+### Turf.js
+We used Turf.js to track current location to help users find stations relative to their real-time location.
+###

 ## Acknowledgements